Flight departures board at the airport

 Global festivals and events

-For Lunar New Year in China, book 4–10 months in advance, particularly for big cities like Beijing or Shanghai.
-The two weeks before and after typically see spikes in demand and higher fares as millions travel for family gatherings.
+For Lunar New Year in China, book 4–10 months in advance, particularly for big cities like Beijing and Shanghai.
+The two weeks before and after typically see spikes in demand and higher fares as millions travel for family and cultural gatherings.

 Día de Muertos in Mexico attracts tourists to Oaxaca and Mexico City in early November.
 To find the best deals for this holiday, book 4–10 months in advance, and be flexible with arrival and departure dates for better prices.